barryclark/jekyll-now/_drafts/Implementing-ShouldProcess.md

 ## What is ShouldProcess

-`ShouldProcess` is a property that can be applied to ythe `[CmdletBinding()]` property, which is used by PowerShell to keep track of what is and isn't important.
+`ShouldProcess` is a property that can be applied to ythe `[CmdletBinding()]` property, which is used by PowerShell to keep track of what is and isn't important, or more importantly, which commands may be _dangerous_ to use.

 ## What to Avoid